vm-wylbur/ntt/docs/archive-extraction-plan.md

 ---

-## Phase 7: Validation and Quality Checks
+## Phase 8: Final Quality Checks

 **Duration:** 1 day
 **Status:** [ ] Not Started
 **Depends on:** Phase 7

+### Purpose

+Comprehensive quality checks after full production run completes.
+This validates the **entire extraction campaign** (all 239K blobs), not just a sample.

 ### Integrity Checks

-Run all validation queries from Phase 4, plus:
+All checks from Phase 6 (Pilot Validation), applied to full dataset:

 ```sql
 -- Check all extracted media have source_blobid